aai-institute/practical-ai-act/docs/engineering-practice/operational-monitoring.md

 ### Metrics Collection and Visualization

--   [Prometheus](https://prometheus.io/), an time-series database for event and metrics collection, storage, monitoring, and alerting
+-   [Prometheus](https://prometheus.io/), a time-series database for event and metrics collection, storage, monitoring, and alerting
     -   Many tools and frameworks can expose their operational metrics in the Prometheus format
 -   [Grafana](https://grafana.com/oss/grafana/), an open-source analytics solution for visualization of metrics
 -   The ELK (Elasticsearch, Logstash, Kibana) stack, in particular: